snowdonr/pyms-minerva/UserGuide/chapter01.rst

 Package 'Pycluster' (required for peak alignment by dynamic programming)
 -------------------------------------------------------------------------

+..
+Attention:: Pycluster is only required if BioPython is not installed

 The peak alignment by dynamic programming is located in the subpackage :mod:`pyms.Peak.List.DPA`.
 This subpackage uses the Python package 'Pycluster_'